HealthCatalyst/SSIS/R Extensibility Instructions.md

 - Think of the R script as the SAM binding and the output table as the SAM entity
     - The source entity for the extensibility point should be the entity that serves as the dataset the R scripts pulls from
     - The destination entity for the extensibility point should be the entity that the R script populates/outputs to
     - Use SAMD to generate the output table and to create an entry in the metadata
+    - Can use a query like this to generate the destination entity (that R populates):

+    ```SQL
+    select

+     '' AS NationalIDNumber
+     , 38.0 AS PredictedProbNBR
+     , '' AS Factor1TXT
+     , '' AS Factor2TXT
+     , '' AS Factor3TXT

+      from SAM.HR.HRMLSummaryTable where 1=0
+    ```
+    **Note: We need the query to have 1 = 0 to create dependency from ML input entity to output entity, but that doesn't process any rows.**
     - This initial metadata entry is essential to being able to reference the R output table in other SAM bindings
     - The binding used to create the output table should return 0 rows while specifying field names and data types
     - Create a binding (and entity) in the SAM to handle additional transformation of the model output, if desired
     - This might include limiting predictions to the most recent predictions that we appended to the output table

 ## Gotchas
 - In the R script on Windows paths must use forward slashes `/` because R interprets backslashes as escape characters.
 - In the R script there must be no single quotes.
 They must all be double `"` quotes.
 Single quotes are escaped in the SQL statement.

 ## Client Specific Oddities
 - Allina
     - Using an old version of the extensibility where `RInterpreterPath` is a system-level variable with ID of 0.